mj-fintech/kiwinet/README.md

 # What it does?
 This Python code is to pulling the intraday stock price and volume data from Google Finance.
 The function parses the Google Finance and build a DataFrame of the data.
 Data length varies depending on the interval (time difference between two records) you set, but the minimum interval is 60 seconds.
-I suggest you to use either 60 or 120 intervals.
+I suggest you to only use either 60 or 120 intervals for the data accuracy.

 # Example of usage